decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

    /*.env
    bin
    ```
+   > Note: Make sure your Decentraland project uses the latest SDK version, do `npm i decentraland-ecs@latest`.
+Projects uploaded to Heroku or similar platformas and built with versions older than 6.10.0 will not be supported and will not be allowed to fech avatar data from content servers.

-4. Use the Heroku CLI to log into your Heroku account with `heroku login`.
+5. Use the Heroku CLI to log into your Heroku account with `heroku login`.
 This opens a browser window to provide your user and password.

-5. Create a new Heroku application and give it a unique name.
+6. Create a new Heroku application and give it a unique name.
 In the Heroku site do that via **New** > **Create new App**.
 Otherwise, in the Heroku CLI do it via `heroku create -a example-dcl-scene`

-6. Link your Decentraland project to your Heroku application.
+7. Link your Decentraland project to your Heroku application.
 On the project folder run `heroku git:remote -a example-dcl-scene` (using the name you created you heroku application with)

-7. Edit `package.json` in your scene to change the `start` script to `CI=true dcl start -p ${PORT:=8000}`
+8. Edit `package.json` in your scene to change the `start` script to `CI=true dcl start -p ${PORT:=8000}`

-8. Explicitly install the Decentraland CLI as a dependency of your project, running `npm i --save decentraland`
+9. Explicitly install the Decentraland CLI as a dependency of your project, running `npm i --save decentraland`

-9. Deploy your scene preview with `git push heroku main`
+10. Deploy your scene preview with `git push heroku main`

-10. To access the scene, copy the link shared by the Heroku deploy command.
+11. To access the scene, copy the link shared by the Heroku deploy command.
 Then manually add the following parameters to the URL `?realm=localhost-stub&renderer-branch=master`.

     For example if the link shared by Heroku is `https://example-dcl-scene.herokuapp.com`, the link you should enter is `https://example-dcl-scene.herokuapp.com/?realm=localhost-stub&renderer-branch=master`.